mrthankyou/eagle-owl/README.md

 ### get_if_else_instructions(Instruction) -> []Instruction

 Returns the instructions within an if/else statement.
 If the Instruction argument is not an if instruction, the if instrution is returned.

+### find_call_in_instruction(Instruction, str) -> Call | None

+Given the name of a call, find the Call in a given Instruction.
+If no calls are found, None is returned.

+The first argument represents the instruction to search in.
+The second argument represents the call name.

+### is_new_var_instruction(Instruction) -> Bool

+Returns true or false if the Instruction is a new var.

+## Functions

+### is_interface_function(Function) -> Bool

+Returns true or false if the Function is an interface function.

+The Function passed into this function is considered an interface function if the function contains no instructions.
+There is a possibility that a function defined in a contract may return true here.
+That said, from a querier's perspective, I believe that there is no difference between an interface function and a contract function with no body.

 ## State Variables